Bythinella reyniesii

-Bythinella reyniesii is a species of very small freshwater snail, an aquatic gastropod mollusk in the family Amnicolidae.
+Bythinella reyniesii is a species of very small freshwater snail, an aquatic gastropod mollusk in the family Bythinellidae.

 Distribution

 These snails live in springs.
 They were long believed to occur only in Andorra, Austria, and parts of France.
 This disjunct distribution was puzzling, until it was realized that the populations assigned to several other supposedly distinct species actually seem to all belong to one species.
 In fact, Bythinella reyniesii is probably widespread from western Germany and nearby Belgium through central and eastern France to Andorra.

 Description and genetics

 These are small snails, with a nearly cylindrical shell measuring just over 2 mm in length.
 There is little morphological and almost no genetic variation between the supposed "species".
 Thus, even though the proposed synonymy resulted from mtDNA COI and nDNA ITS1 sequence data analyses applied to the phylogenetic species concept (which does not recognize subspecies), as opposed to the morphologically diverse Bythinella bicarinata it might not even be warranted to accept the formerly distinct taxa as subspecies.